ni/nimi-python/docs/nidigital/class.rst

                     -  **pattern_name** (str)  Name of the pattern for the acquired cycle.
                     -  **time_set_name** (str) Time set for the acquired cycle.
                     -  **vector_number** (int) Vector number within the pattern for the acquired cycle.
 Vector numbers start at 0 from the beginning of the pattern.
                     -  **cycle_number** (int) Cycle number acquired by this History RAM sample.
 Cycle numbers start at 0 from the beginning of the pattern burst.
                     -  **scan_cycle_number** (int) Scan cycle number acquired by this History RAM sample.
 Scan cycle numbers start at 0 from the first cycle of the scan vector.
 Scan cycle numbers are -1 for cycles that do not have a scan opcode.
-                    -  **expected_pin_states** (list) Pin state as expected by the loaded pattern in the order specified in the pin list.
-Pins without defined edges in the specified DUT cycle will have a value of :py:data:`~nidigital.NIDIGITAL_VAL_PIN_STATE_NOT_ACQUIRED`.
+                    -  **expected_pin_states** (list of list of enums.DigitalState) Pin states as expected by the loaded pattern in the order specified in the pin list.
+Pins without defined edges in the specified DUT cycle will have a value of :py:data:`~nidigital.DigitalState.PIN_STATE_NOT_ACQUIRED`.
+                       Length of the outer list will be equal to the value of edge multiplier for the given vector.
+                       Length of the inner list will be equal to the number of pins requested.
-                    -  **actual_pin_states** (list) Pin state acquired by History RAM in the order specified in the pin list.
-Pins without defined edges in the specified DUT cycle will have a value of :py:data:`~nidigital.NIDIGITAL_VAL_PIN_STATE_NOT_ACQUIRED`.
+                    -  **actual_pin_states** (list of list of enums.DigitalState) Pin states acquired by History RAM in the order specified in the pin list.
+Pins without defined edges in the specified DUT cycle will have a value of :py:data:`~nidigital.DigitalState.PIN_STATE_NOT_ACQUIRED`.
+                       Length of the outer list will be equal to the value of edge multiplier for the given vector.
+                       Length of the inner list will be equal to the number of pins requested.
-                    -  **per_pin_pass_fail** (list) pass fail information for pins in the order specified in the pin list.
+                    -  **per_pin_pass_fail** (list of list of bool) Pass fail information for pins in the order specified in the pin list.
 Pins without defined edges in the specified DUT cycle will have a value of pass (True).

-                    .. note:: One or more of the referenced values are not in the Python API for this driver.
-Enums that only define values, or represent True/False, have been removed.
+                       Length of the outer list will be equal to the value of edge multiplier for the given vector.
+                       Length of the inner list will be equal to the number of pins requested.